laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 Each dataset in LaminDB comes with a schema that maps the entities of above table on the features measured in the dataset, for example, `srx_accession`, `tissue`, `gene_count`, `plate`, `drug`, `cell_line` in addition to the numerical counts.
 This means you can query datasets by whether they measured a given feature.

-The database also offers 135 collections that are stratified by 27 organisms and 5 feature types.
-For example `scBaseCount/GeneFull_Ex50pAS/Homo_sapiens`, browsable here: [arc-virtual-cell-atlas/collections](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/collections).
+The database also includes 135 collections stratified by organism and STARsolo count feature.
+For example, the collection `scBaseCount/GeneFull_Ex50pAS/Homo_sapiens` can be browsed at [arc-virtual-cell-atlas/collections](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/collections).

 [`laminlabs/arc-virtual-cell-atlas`](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) exists alongside CELLxGENE, HuBMAP, and other public atlases mirrored as LaminDB instances, allowing the same query patterns to be reused across multiple resources.